Maqsuda Vorisova

 Maqsuda Azizovna Vorisova (born 20 January 1961) is an Uzbek politician who is serving as a member of the Legislative Chamber of Uzbekistan since 2019.
 Prior to that, she was a member of the Tashkent Regional Kengash and Senator for Tashkent Region simultaneously from 2015 to 2019.
 Having a profession as a therapist, Vorisova became active in politics in 2009, where from there, she served as a local councillor within the Zangiata District.

 Vorisova ran for presidency from the People's Democratic Party of Uzbekistan (XDP) where she has member of and served as the party's central council deputy chairwoman.
-In the October 2021 presidential elections, Vorisova took second place in race with 6.6% of the vote, an unusual impressive performance for the country's electoral record.
+In the October 2021 presidential elections, Vorisova took second place in race with 6.6% of the vote, an unusually impressive performance.

 Biography

 Early life and career

 Born to an educated family in Tashkent, Vorisova graduated from the Tashkent State Medical Institute in 1984, where she from there worked as a doctor in the clinic.
 From 1989, Vorisova began working in the rural Nazarbek medical center in the Zangiata District, of which she became the head in 2003.

 In 2009, she was elected as a councillor in the Zangiata District Kengash of People's Deputies where she served until 2015, when becoming a member of the Uzbek Senate and Tashkent Regional Kengash at the same time from 2015 to 2019.
 During the period, Vorisova became a deputy chairwoman of the People's Democratic Party of Uzbekistan (XDP) central council.

 In the 2019–20 parliamentary elections, Vorisova was elected as member of the Legislative Chamber.
 From there, she served in committees of Public Health and Family and Women's Affairs.